betterscientificsoftware/bssw.io/Articles/Blog/2021-03-useful-practices-for-SEoMsDSP.md

 developer team &mdash; however daunting that must seem at first.
-You can think of this meeting as a little bit like going to a weekly religious service or tight-knit social group (church, temple, book group, bicycling club, etc.) where the enthusiasm for the event may vary week to week, but the overall experience is as much about the customand connectionsas the content.
+You can think of this meeting as a little bit like going to a weekly religious service or tight-knit social group (church, temple, book group, bicycling club, etc.) where the enthusiasm for the event may vary week to week, but the overall experience is as much about the customs and connections as the content.

 Specifically what occurs during these meetings will probably depend on your development practices and tools.
-But in general, we have found that there should be two main activities: an open agenda of issues that people can edit before the meeting; and a standard task that focuses attention on the active development across the project.
-For many projects, a modified Kanban “project board” approach provides an excellent focus because it provides an easily summarized list of things done, in-progress, and abandoned.
+But in general, we have found that there should be two main activities: an open agenda of issues that people can edit before the meeting, and a standard task that focuses attention on the active development across the project.
+For many projects, a modified Kanban “project board” approach provides an excellent focus because it provides an easily summarized list of things completed, in-progress, and abandoned.
 Whoever is leading the meeting &mdash; and of course there should be just one person who leads it, since anything else with 20+ people on the line would be chaos &mdash;
-can in the absence of any other topics simply walk through all issues, categorize them against release or other timelines, etc. Almost always, this simple practice will bring up interactions between the different pieces of ongoing work that would have otherwise been discovered much later, if at all.
+can, in the absence of any other topics, simply walk through all issues, categorize them against release or other timelines, etc. Almost always, this simple practice will bring up interactions between the different pieces of ongoing work that would have otherwise been discovered much later, if at all.